openscm/pymagicc/README.md

     brew install wine

-To run an example session using Jupyter Notebook or to develop locally using Python 3 run the following commands:
+To run an example session using Jupyter Notebook and Python 3 you can run the following commands to create a virtual environment `venv` and install an editable version for local development:

     git clone https://github.com/openclimatedata/pymagicc.git

     cd pymagicc
     make venv
     ./venv/bin/pip install -e .